kmatetski/kmatetski.github.io/index.md

 Welcome to my web-page!

-I am currently an Assistant Professor in Mathematics at Michigan State Univeristy, doing research in Probability and Stachastics.
+I am currently an Assistant Professor in Mathematics at Michigan State Univeristy, doing research in Probability and Stochastics.
 You can find more information below.

 ### Contact